General Campground Information

 That sense of family is part of what led Chip and Julie to join KOA's Work Kamper program.
 Spending a few years traveling and working at the campgrounds they love, becoming managers seemed a natural progression.
 “Going from Work Kampers to managers has really been a great experience,” asserts Julie.
 “We get to meet and work with so many great people.”

 Part of what makes their jobs so enjoyable is sharing what made them fall in love with Lake Placid/Whiteface Mountain KOA with so many guests.
-Known for a summer season full of themed dinners, family dance parties with their campground DJ and social get-togethers, Chip and Julie are excited to open for the winter season in 2015.
-Located just a mile from some of New York State's best skiing and all of Lake Placid's renowned snow sports the campground is perfectly set to become a favorite winter hideaway.
+Known for a summer season full of themed dinners, family dance parties with their campground DJ and social get-togethers, Chip and Julie are excited to see all of the great campers come enjoy the beautiful Whiteface region.

 “We are so excited to not only continue all of the activities campers come back year after year for, but to start this new adventure with our guests.
 It's just another chance for people to get hooked like we did.”